acoustic-content-samples/sample-custom-workflows-using-webhooks/external-task-management/README.md

         ```

 ## Summary

-This samples shows how an entire approval process for Content can be managed externally.
+This sample shows how a custom approval process can be set up by intergrating Content with a task management system.

-Once set up, webhooks offer great flexibility to define custom workflows using existing tools.
+This approach offers great flexibility to create your own custom workflow according to your own requirements.
 The example above is only scratching the surface.
-Possible scenarios include custom translation approval process, notifications for different stages via Slack/Email/SMS or creating content items as a result of some external action.
+Possible scenarios include creating a custom translation approval process for a multi-language website, notifications for different stages via Slack/Email/SMS, and complex approval requirements such as approver delegation and joint approval.